Who Drive Better? Men or Women?

 So, Women are Better Drivers – or Not?

-In United States, a fairly equal number of men and women have a driver’s license.
+In United States, an equal number of men and women have a driver’s license.

 In 2007, 6.1 million accidents (40,000 fatal accidents) involved men.
 Women were only involved in 4.4 million (14,000 fatal accidents).